Fire Alarms, Fire Drills, and Facilities UPPS No. 04.05.04

 c.
 Recommendations for revising procedures impacting other university departments shall be routed to those departments for their input and consideration.

 d.
-Building and fire systems found to be non-compliant will be noted in the evaluation and reported to the Associate Vice President for Facilities for repairs or the department managers for corrective action.
+Building and fire systems found to be non-compliant will be noted in the evaluation and reported to the associate vice president for Facilities for repairs for corrective action.
 Departments or individuals who have caused non-compliance may be charged for repairs or other cost of compliance.

 08.01 Reviewers of this UPPS include the following: